ALEA: The association behind Fastaval. Read more about ALEA here.

 Safety Hosts: A group of volunteers who are always ready to talk with participants who need it.
 Read more about the Safety Hosts here.

-Scenario Coordinators: The organizers selecting the year’s premiere scenarios.
+Scenario Coordinators: The organizers that select the year’s premiere scenarios.

 Scenarios: Also called premiere scenarios.
 Roleplaying games selected and designed especially for the year’s Fastaval.

-Scenario writing competition: Competition that involves writing a scenario in the course of the year’s Fastaval.
+Scenario writing competition: Competition that involves writing a scenario during the year’s Fastaval.
 Read more about the scenario writing competition here.

 The Shadow General: The General’s right hand and second in command at Fastaval.

 Short story (/novella): A roleplaying scenario that takes at most two hours to play.

 Synopsis: A brief, written explanation of what your scenario is about and how it is played if you would like to be a writer for next year’s Fastaval.
 The scenario coordinators select the synopses that get to be scenarios at the year’s Fastaval.
 You can read more about how to write a synopsis for Fastaval here.